idrinth-api-bench/issues/CONTRIBUTING.md

 #### Language

-If you'd like to test translations there's an auto-rebuild in the project root:
+If you'd like to test translations, there's an auto-rebuild in the project root:
 ```bash
 npm run language
 ```
-Languages can be found in ```/documentation-website/language/EXAMPLE.yml```
+Languages can be found in their respective project folder.
+<br></br>
+example:
+<br></br>
+`/documentation-website/language/EXAMPLE.yml`

 ### Commit Message Guidelines